 We’re sometimes asked if we sell “oil paintings.”
-For most of us, the answer is, “No. Absolutely not!”
+The answer is, “No. Absolutely not!”
 We only use acrylic paint, and here’s why.

 First, a little history.
 Two hundred years ago, an oil painting was something only the rich could afford, and the words “oil painting” came to mean “luxury.”
 Then came acrylics.

 When acrylic paint was first invented 50 years ago, it had a justifiably bad reputation in the art world.
 But the technology quickly improved, and today’s acrylic paintings can look just like oil paintings–without any of the disadvantages of oil paint.
 Acrylic is far superior to oil.